Home Bargains: Sales strategies

 The strap line of the retailer is "Top Brands, Bottom Prices", with operations director Joe Morris explaining their business model of acquiring stock at the same cost price as the larger supermarkets, but selling them to the public at a cheaper price.

 In August 2011, Home Bargains opened a website to enable customers to shop with them online.

 Stores and branding

 Home Bargains stores have red and blue branding.
 Most are centrally located though several are in out of town retail parks.
 Stores range from small to medium outlets, with the retail park outlets being slightly larger.
 Store sizes in 2013 were typically between 10000 sqft and 25000 sqft.

-In January 2009, the retailer acquired fourteen former Woolworths Group stores from the failed chain Woolworths Group.
+In January 2009, the retailer acquired fourteen former Woolworths stores from administrators.
 These stores include Cardiff and Port Talbot in Wales.
 In Fife, Scotland, two former Woolworths stores have been opened in shopping centres in Glenrothes and Kirkcaldy.